 What is FileMaker?

-FileMaker originated as a DOS application before being developed into a Mac-based database application in 1985.
+FileMaker started as a DOS application before being developed into a Mac-based database application in 1985.
 In 1988, Apple subsidiary Claris acquired it, rebranded it as FileMaker Pro, and expanded support to Windows and web-based applications.

 Over the years, FileMaker became a go-to low-code platform for building internal tools and managing databases.
 It provides a full suite of tools for app development, database management, hosting, and integration.